-

 Don’t jump into a project, wade in

-When starting a new programming task (or company ), it is very tempting to just plunge in and start coding (or doing) right away.
+When starting a new programming task (or company 😉 ), it is very tempting to just plunge in and start coding (or doing) right away.
 The release early-and-often mentality encourages this approach.
 Documentation becomes optional and design is seat-of-the-pants.
-Hard-lessons learned … Continue reading
+Hard-lessons … Continue reading

 Posted in software design, starting a company